Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance: Semi-Relaxed Gromov-Wasserstein Distance and Multidimensional Scaling

 The GW distance was introduced in~\cite{10.2312:SPBG:SPBG07:081-090}, where it was shown that $\dgwp$ defines a metric on the space of measure-preserving isometry classes of fully supported compact mm-spaces.

-\paragraph{Semi-Relaxed Gromov-Wasserstein Distances.} Gromov-Wasserstein distances have become a popular tool in the machine learning community, due to their ability to compare distinct data types~\cite{peyre2016gromov,chowdhury2021generalized, xu2019scalable}.
+\paragraph{Semi-Relaxed GW Distances.} GW distances have become a popular tool in the machine learning community, due to their ability to compare distinct data types~\cite{peyre2016gromov,chowdhury2021generalized, xu2019scalable}.
 Many variants of GW distances have been introduced in recent years~\cite{scetbon2022linear,chowdhury2021quantized,chowdhury2023hypergraph,titouan2020co,vayer2020fused}.
 Of particular interest here is the \emph{semi-relaxed Gromov-Wasserstein (srGW) distance} of~\cite{vincent2022semi}.
 There, the $p=2$ version was defined for finite spaces, and we give a natural generalization here.

 \begin{Definition}[Semi-Relaxed Gromov-Wasserstein Distance] Let $X = (X,d_X,\mu_X)$ and $Y = (Y,d_Y,\mu_Y)$ be mm-spaces and let $p \in [1,\infty]$.
 A \define{semi-coupling} of $\mu_X$ and $Y$ is a Borel probability measure $\gamma$ on $X \times Y$ such that $(\pi_1)_\# \gamma = \mu_X$ (note that this definition doesn't depend on the measure on $Y$).
 The set of semi-couplings will be denoted $\semcoup(\mu_X,Y)$.
 The \define{semi-relaxed Gromov-Wasserstein (srGW) $p$-distance} is